paitiewfrance/paitiewfrance.github.io/tour-provence/the-french-riviera-by-the-seaside.md

 Dinner and night at Grimaud.

 ### Day 5 : Grimaud - Port Grimaud - St Tropez
-After lbreakfast, discover Grimaud,  a charming perched medieval town sitting above the plain of Cogolins.
+After breakfast, discover Grimaud,  a charming perched medieval town sitting above the plain of Cogolins.
 Stroll along the cobbled streets,  the ancient stone houses and bulding, and wander the Chateau de Grimaud, the 11the century fortress offering a spendid view over the countryside.

 Next,  we will head on to St Tropez, famous village for it's beautiull port and it's jet-setting resort.
 Wander the most picturesque quarter of the town called "La Ponche" , the historical center and fishing village, the old cobble streets and.
 Take a walk down to the old port, feel the it's atmosphere by strolling thought the cafes and terraces and the Mediteranean pastel color houses lined along the fishing boat and yatch docked in the harbor.